AssumedBread52/formal-systems/documentation/docker-compose.md

 ## Health-check

 All non-utility containers in the docker-compose configuration should have a health-check.
 This will be used in dependency specification which not only must specify the service the container requires but a condition of healthy.
 If a container doesn't have a health-check then it will never have a status of healthy.
+This will prevent unexpected and inconsistent errors from containers having been started but not yet ready to play their part in the architecture.